in2code-de/powermail/Documentation/Readme.md

 - Main features of this mailform extension is to store the mails into the database.
 Export it from the backend module (xls, csv) or list the values in the frontend again (Pi2).
-XLS export is only possible when the extension *jambagecom/base-excel* is installed
+XLS export in the backend is only possible if the extension *jambagecom/base-excel*  is installed.
+In classic installation, a phar file for phpspreadsheet must be manually created (See docs of EXT:base_excel).

 - Powermail send one or more mails to a static receiver or to dynamic receivers or to a whole Frontend-User Group.